 Please click onto the link below to read:

-As you work on your vision/mission statement, you may discover the same thing that Kevin and Karen were surprised to discover:
+As you work through the process of writing your vision/mission statement, you could discover the same thing that another couple did:

 “Before we wrote our mission statement, we didn’t realize how secular our goals were.”

-To learn more, please click onto the Growthtrac.com link below to read:
+To learn more, please click onto the Marriagetrac.com link below to read:

 If you have additional tips you can share to help others, please “Join the Discussion” by adding your comments below.